minershive/hiveon-kb/guides/start_custom_miner.md

 * __Extra config arguments__ — in our case we leave this field blank.
 * Click **Apply Changes** and you’re all done.

-# How build your own package?
+### How to build your own package?
 Hive 2.0 supports custom miners that you can “cook” yourself and you’ll need to implement using several easy scripts in order to get your miner to work and send stats to Hive.
-We won’t cover the process of creating these scripts in this article though.

-If you don’t see a specific miner you’d like to use on our <a href="http://download.hiveos.farm/custom/">custom miner download</a> page, check the <a href="https://forum.hiveos.farm/t/custom-miner-integration/4521">Custom Miner Integration forum thread</a> for more packages that our enthusiasts have created to be used with Hive OS.
+Please take existing integrations as a starting point.

+The integration doc is <a href="https://github.com/minershive/hiveos-linux/blob/master/hive/miners/custom/README.md">here</a>.
+To install custom archive manually you can just unpack it to /hive/miners/custom.

+To install it from URL run `/hive/miners/custom/custom-get url-to-your-superminer`.
+Use “-f” argument at the end to reinstall it: `/hive/miners/custom/custom-get url-to-your-superminer -f`.
+Since v0.6 for updating Custom miner, it is just enough to change URL in your Flight Sheet for the new one.

 Additionally, you can refer to the <a href="https://github.com/minershive/hiveos-linux/tree/master/hive/custom">custom miner integration Readme on GitHub</a> for script templates and examples on how to create and integrate your own miner.